matthewscharles/instrument-maker/README.md

 ![](documentation/im-chords.png)

+## Background

+My intention is to help find a different entry point to instrument creation using sensors.
+Access to this is not currently good enough.
+Not just in a Disability context, but that's where the focus sits with this project.

+I'm reluctant to use the term "accessible music technology" to describe this; while I respect others that do, I don't currently think it's all that helpful a term in abstract (I hope this will form a move toward Disabled artist-led music technology: essentially the same idea, but implies a different power relationship).
+But that's certainly a context in which some of this project's output will fit.
+Access or accessibility tend to rely upon openness, and benefit from opportunities for input at every stage of the design process.

+So, ideally, this should provide an opportunity/context for someone to approach the problem of creating an instrument, rather than (necessarily) learning a programming language.
+Conversely, it shouldn't remove access to the underlying code..whether that's through a nicely packaged GUI, or a closed source back end.
+That's not necessarily the easiest problem to solve!
+We're starting to see a bit more of this approach appearing in commercial software; [Max for Live](https://www.ableton.com/en/live/max-for-live/) is a good example.

+A few considerations:

+- remove obligation to code, but with opportunities to learn and dismantle
+- offer ways to create objects that feel like instruments, rather than controllers: devices that have a direct, local connection between physical input and output, without mediation from a keyboard and mouse (and added costs on that front)
+- retain ability to make complex, difficult-to-master instruments
+- options for expression beyond pitch, duration, and loudness by default; music is about more than playing notes and chords (obvious maybe, but AMT doesn't always look beyond this)
+- integrate a variety of tuning systems
+- expand access through ability to modify and create derivatives.

+About me: I don't identify as a coder, much in the same way that I sometimes don't feel entitled to identify as a musician (I don't know wtf it is I do tbh), but I care enough about this kind of stuff to want to make it.
+Plus I have [pretty intense ADHD](http://ardisson.net/a/?p=363) and find it difficult to let things go.
+I know that most of what I make could be used by other people, but it's been lacking some sort of unifying practice and documentation.
+I'm tired of saying "it'll be open source down the line".
+I have engaged in [openwashing](http://openwashing.org/) in the past, and almost certainly still do without realising it.

+Instrument Maker pulls together material from around fifteen years of lectures, collaborative projects, and artistic output ([Light Recorders](http://ardisson.net/a/?page_id=440) and [Augmented Gamelan](http://augmentedgamelan.com)).
+I'm excited to think that this might form the basis for some much wider collaboration.
+Portions of this work were developed with the support of [Drake Music](https://www.drakemusic.org/): e.g. [the Kellycaster](https://rockinpaddy.wordpress.com/) with John Kelly, Gawain Hewitt and others, [DMLab innovation challenges](http://music.britishcouncil.org/news-and-features/2016-10-20/embracing-music-technology-the-dm-lab-challenge), and the [Planted Symphony installation](http://www.drakemusic.org/our-work/artistic-development/projects-commissions/planted-symphony/).

+Some of this code was originally developed for Max/MSP, and can possibly be made available on request; it's a bit much to develop on the two platforms in parallel right now.
+This sits alongside a couple of other projects that live in other repositories: the [Light Recorder Deck](https://github.com/matthewscharles/Light-Recorder-Deck) (for DMX light control), and Accessible Music Technology Framework (an Arduino library with similar aims, currently on hold).

 ### What's Pure Data, why use it this way?

 Pure Data is a free, open source, visually oriented programming language.
 Otherwise known as dataflow ("the flowchart is the program").
 Boxes that serve particular functions are joined together, sending messages back and forth, some of which can be sound that eventually gets sent out to speakers.
 For musicians, this can fit neatly with familiar notions of arranging mixers and effects pedals, or throwing objects at a drummer to negotiate tempo.